tomciosegal/nutri-store/README.md

 - Each list item includes a picture of the item, the item title and price.

-- The total amount and cart view is availible to see in top right corner of the page.
+- The total amount and cart view is available to see in top right corner of the page.

 - A quantity field is displayed with each cart item, giving the user the ability to adjust the quantity in their cart.
 Any time a quantity is adjusted the subtotal displayed is updated to reflect the change.

-- User can avail 10% discount when spending at least 50 Euro, and this message will be populated under summary order center of the page with exatc amount saved depending on total amount.
+- User can avail 10% discount when spending at least 50 Euro, and this message will be populated under summary order center of the page with exact amount saved depending on total amount.

 - User that is not logged in will be directed to login page that also gives option to register.
-Only registered customer will be able to proceed tothe checkout page.
+Only registered customer will be able to proceed to the checkout page.

 - Very important feature that starts in cart is that the user always have a two buttons to click KEEP SHOPPING or CONTINUE to Payment, this way user is never forced to use back button in the browser.